 - True Republic Cauliflower Linguini - This is in the refrigerated section

 There are lots of gluten free granola recipes on my blog that you can make at home.
 It is so much cheaper to make your own, but buying granola at Costco can also save you money buying it in bulk!

-- Safe Fair Birthday Cake Granola - there out to be a law against this granola because it is so YUMMY that it is easy to overeat it!
+- Safe Fair Birthday Cake Granola - there ought to be a law against this granola because it is so YUMMY that it is easy to overeat it!

 - Autumn's Gold Paleo Granola - this new grain-free granola from Autumn Gold is really good and not too sweet.
 If you want to try making your own paleo granola, it is really easy to make from scratch with this Paleo Granola recipe.

 - Purely Elizabeth Granola - I like this brand.
-It is for sale at most grocery stores, but buying this in bulk is definitely the cheapest way to go.
+It is for sale at most grocery stores, but buying it in bulk is the cheapest way to go.

 - Nature's Own has a new gluten free granola.
 I haven't tried this brand, but if you love granola...let me know what you think.
 You can also make homemade granola in just minutes with this easy Cinnamon Granola recipe.

 - The Perfect Bar - These are by far our family's favorite gluten free protein bars.
 (Note, they have to be refrigerated because they have egg white protein.)
 They come in Peanut Butter, Almond Butter, and a fun Cranberry Rice Puffy Crisp.